marchoeppner/read-qc/docs/installation.md

 nextflow run marchoeppner/eutaxpro -profile singularity \\
 --build_references \\
 --run_name build_refs \\
---outdir /path/to/references
+--reference_base /path/to/references
 ```

 where `/path/to/references` could be something like `/data/pipelines/references` or whatever is most appropriate on your system.

 If you do not have singularity on your system, you can also specify docker, podman or conda for software provisioning - see the [usage information](usage.md).

-The path specified with `--outdir` can then be given to the pipeline during normal execution as `--reference_base`.
 Please note that the build process will create a pipeline-specific subfolder that must not be given as part of the `--outdir` argument.
 This pipeline is part of a collection of pipelines that use a shared reference directory and it will choose the appropriate subfolder by itself.

 ## Site-specific config file